pvcraven/3d_graphics_class/source/assignments/final_assignment/index.rst

 Make sure your paper has an introduction.
 Your paper will also need a thesis.
 The thesis should just show that you are covering the three points above.

+Tips
+^^^^

+**Grass:** If you need grass in your scene, there are two ways to do it.
+If your camera is from far away, just throw an image of grass on a plane that represents the ground.
+This is easy to do, and fast for the computer to render.

+The other way is to follow the tutorials where it shows you how to model each individual blade of grass.
+This is slow, and takes a while to model.
+The computers we have don't handle that many blades of grass well.
+It takes a long time to render.

+If the grass isn't important, do it the first way.
+If grass is important, then model it the second way.

+**People:** Creating a person is difficult.
+Animating is even more difficult.
+Creating a semi-realistic face could easily take you the entire time.
+Creating a body also could take several weeks.
+Rigging and moving the body could take quite a while.
+You can create cartoonish looking people in a reasonable amount of time.